voilawalla/voilawalla.github.io/_posts/2016-03-04-clean-code-chapter-2-meaningful-names.md

 One of the most fundamental aspects of clean, readable code has to do with creating meaningful, sustainable names throughout the code base. *Clean Code* describes several conventions with which to follow, all of which are guidelines, but consider them best practices.

+Meaningful names means more than just consistency and readability.
+Here is a highlight of the concepts covered in Chapter 2 of *Clean Code*:

 Convention | Description | Example
 --- | --- | ---
 Use Intention revealing names | Why does it exist?
 What does it do?
 How is it used? | *DO* `fileAgeInDays`